 The evolutionary history of microsporidian proteins

-Using OrthoMCL, we obtained 2904 initial homologous (homologous) groups for eleven microsporidian species.
+Using OrthoMCL, we obtained 2904 initial orthologous (homologous) groups for eleven microsporidian species.
 Figure 2-4 shows the proportion of orthologous and lineage specific proteins in 11 microsporidia species.
 As a model for the genome reduction in microsporidia, the species in Encephalitozoon genus share almost 98% of their proteins with other microsporidia species.
 Only 2% are lineage specific proteins (orphans).
 In other taxa, there are larger fractions of orphan proteins, from approximately 21% in N.ceranae up to 49% in E.aedis.